 Looking for a Way to Keep Your Capital Safe?
-You Might Want to Consider Forex Brokers with Segregated Accounts
+You Might Want to Consider Forex Brokers with Segregated Accounts.

-What does ‘segregated accounts’ mean?
+What does “segregated accounts” mean?

-When a Forex broker states they use segregated accounts it means there is a dedicated account where client funds are kept separate from the broker’s operating funds.
+When a Forex broker states that they use segregated accounts, it means there is a dedicated account where client funds are kept separate from the broker’s operating funds.
 In the Forex industry, a number of brokers choose to open segregated accounts for their customers, but this can also be a stipulation made by a particular regulatory body.
 The separate accounts are usually joint ones, used for all client funds, or individual ones that are generally negotiated for larger clients.

 Are segregated accounts all they’re cracked up to be?

 Sadly, they are not.
 There is a lot of misinformation relating to segregated accounts.
-As we’ve already explained, segregated accounts mean your trading capital is kept in a separate account from the money a broker uses for the operation of the business.
-And of course, this can only be considered a good thing.
-In the past, brokers were known to deposit client funds into their operating account.
-Which meant it was available to be used for all sorts of purposes.
+As we’ve already explained, segregated accounts mean your trading capital is kept in a separate account from the money a broker uses for the operation of the business; and of course, this can only be considered a good thing.
+In the past, brokers were known to deposit client funds into their operating account, which meant it was available to be used for all sorts of purposes.
 Nowadays, when client funds are generally held in segregated accounts, such practice is not typical.
 But what does it really mean?

-Is a broker able to use funds in a segregated account for margin?
+Are brokers able to use funds in a segregated account for margin?
 Yes, they are.
 The funds in a segregated account can be used for margin should it be required to put up positions it holds.
 Essentially, your funds are available to be used as margin on another client’s position.

 What will happen to your funds if a Forex broker is declared bankrupt?